 While most of us have a tough time getting mentally prepared for sleep, others find it difficult to physically relax.
 Fatigue from the day sets in and all of a sudden, we cannot get comfortable.
 We toss back and forth, rearrange the pillows, use the bathroom (again…), and still can’t get comfortable.
 Sound familiar?
 If so, try these simple tips:

 - Sip a Hot Beverage – Something about breathing in the hot, floral goodness of herbal tea before bed spells relaxation.
 Let this be the first step to your new nightly routine.

 - Take a Hot Bath or Shower – Let the cares of the day melt away by taking a soothing bath or shower before bed.
-A relaxing soak with epsom salts or a long, steamy shower can be so therapeutic for the mind and body alike.
+A soak with epsom salts or a long, steamy shower can be so relaxing for the mind and body alike.